DownloadsBiographyHi-Res PhotoDiscographyInterview with Jeremy Siepmann

 The Washington Post - Nov 2008

-Antoni Wit is one of the most highly regarded Polish conductors, a champion of Polish music and General and Artistic Director of the Warsaw Philharmonic.
+Antoni Wit is one of the most highly regarded Polish conductors and a champion of Polish music.
+He held the post of General and Artistic Director of the Warsaw Philharmonic for twelve years until the end of the 12/13 season.

-A top prize winner at the Herbert von Karajan International Conducting Competition in 1971 and an assistant to Herbert von Karajan at the Easter Festival in Salzburg he subsequently worked with all of the leading orchestras in Poland before taking up the position of General and Artistic Director at the Warsaw Philharmonic in 2001, a post he will relinquish at the end of this season.
+A top prize winner at the Herbert von Karajan International Conducting Competition in 1971 and an assistant to Herbert von Karajan at the Easter Festival in Salzburg he subsequently worked with all of the leading orchestras in Poland before taking up the position of General and Artistic Director at the Warsaw Philharmonic in 2001.

 Antoni Wit has enjoyed an international career with major orchestras throughout Europe, America and the Far East.
 Past highlights have comprised, Dresden Staatskapelle, WDR Sinfonieorchester Köln, Tonhalle-Orchester Zürich, Accademia Nazionale di Santa Cecilia as well as Orchestre symphonique de Montréal, China Philharmonic, Royal Philharmonic, the Philharmonia and the BBC Symphony orchestras.